 This new expression predicts that weak shear rates can trigger the Tayler-Spruit dynamo even in strongly stratified fluids. \item We confirm that the AM transport is dominated by the large-scale magnetic fields.
 The scaling law we fitted shows that the transport is slightly less efficient than predicted by~\citet{fuller2019}.
 However, $q_{\rm min}$ can be much smaller than analytically predicted, which suggests that the dynamo should operate in larger regions, and so extract more AM.
-The AM transport by the turbulent flow is less efficient by a factor $\approx\SI{3.3e3}{}$. \end{itemize} Our analysis therefore provide important new quantitative predictions for the magnetic fields and transports generated by a new branch of the Tayler-Spruit dynamo in stably stratified fluids.
-This finding however makes the physics behind the Tayler-Spruit dynamo more complex and raises new theoretical challenges.
+The AM transport by the turbulent flow is less efficient by a factor $\approx\SI{3.3e3}{}$. \end{itemize} Our analysis therefore provides important new quantitative predictions for the magnetic fields and transports generated by the Tayler-Spruit dynamo in stably stratified fluids.
+This finding, however, makes the physics behind the Tayler-Spruit dynamo more complex and raises new theoretical challenges.